ofbennett/nhs-prescribing-etl-pipeline/README.md

 Apache Airflow is used to schedule and orchestrate the steps in **bold**.
 The dependancy DAG is illustrated here:

 <p align="center"><img src="./resources/airflow.png" width="900"></p>

-## The Data Sources

-The majority of the data comes from a large volume (~100GB) of anonymised GP prescription records which have been released publicly by [NHS digital](https://digital.nhs.uk).
-The data can be downloaded from their website [here](https://digital.nhs.uk/data-and-information/publications/statistical/practice-level-prescribing-data) and a detailed description of what the data contains can be found [here](https://digital.nhs.uk/data-and-information/areas-of-interest/prescribing/practice-level-prescribing-in-england-a-summary/practice-level-prescribing-data-more-information).
-This public sector information is published and made available under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-Prescription data from each month consists over a little over 9 million rows.

-The prescribed medication in this dataset is referenced with a code used by the British National Formulary (BNF).
-An extra dataset (~19MB) providing more information and categorisation of each of these medications from the BNF was downloaded from the NHS Business Services Authority website ([here](https://apps.nhsbsa.nhs.uk/infosystems/data/showDataSelector.do?reportId=126)).

-Finally, a free and open source API called [Postcodes.io](https://postcodes.io) was used to obtain latitude and longitude coordinates (as well as other location metadata) of the GP practices in the dataset to make plotting them easier.

-Before building the ETL pipeline and the web app I carried out an early stage data exploration of all these datasets in a Jupyter notebook.
-I was able to better understand what each contained and learned about their specific quirks.
-The exploration is documented in this [notebook](./resources/explore_data.ipynb).

 ## The Data Warehouse Schema